andinox/FDPUserStorageFederation/README.md

 To build the federation you need Node.js.
 The recommended way to install it is with [nvm](https://github.com/nvm-sh/nvm).

-Build the provider with Maven and then use `docker compose up --build` to build the custom Keycloak image and start the stack.
+Build the provider with Maven and build the custom Keycloak image manually with `docker build -t custom-keycloak .`.
+Once the image is available locally, start the stack with `docker compose up`.
 The provider JAR and `application.properties` are copied into the image so no extra volumes are required.
 External users stored in the `adherents` table can then authenticate through Keycloak.